-Cover reveal – my new novel, Something More Than Night, due out this Autumn from Titan Books (November 2).
+My latest novel, Something More Than Night, out from Titan Books.

 Hollywood, the late 1930s.